 Ice Hockey

-Hockey analysis prioritises puck possession and shot quality, as goals are relatively scarce.
+Our hockey match previews and betting analysis prioritise puck possession and shot quality, as goals are relatively scarce.

 Situational Factors & Market Intelligence

 While advanced metrics provide a statistical baseline, they do not account for the real-world variables that can materially impact a game's outcome.
-Our analysts look beyond the data to evaluate the situational elements that often dictate value in the betting market.
+Our analysts look beyond the data to evaluate situational elements that shape how a game is likely to unfold, forming a core part of our match preview process and any resulting betting analysis.
 We employ a layered approach that combines our data models with:

 In parallel, line movement and market behaviour are monitored throughout the betting cycle.
 Particular attention is paid to differences between public betting patterns and sharper, lower-volume action, as these shifts can signal informed positions influencing price movement.